 It's National Pet Day and we're discussing the condition that affects a large number of pet owners daily - separation anxiety in dogs.
 Has your dog started ripping up your favorite belongings or going potty indoors when you’re away?
 Much like a child, your pup may be acting out to communicate his emotions.
 For a variety of reasons, many pets experience separation anxiety when away from their owner.
-Understanding the source of your pet’s anxiety, adjusting your daily routine and incorporating natural calming products can relieve some of your furry friend’s stress – and save some of your stuff – while you leave for the day.
+Understanding the source of your pet’s anxiety, adjusting your daily routine and incorporating calming products can relieve some of your furry friend’s stress – and save some of your stuff – while you leave for the day.

 What Is Separation Anxiety?